 Finding out where and how a process can be improved isn’t always easy.
-That’s why we wrote this article—to help you learn everything you need to know about process improvement.
+That’s why we wrote this article—to help you learn everything you need about process improvement.

 To make it simpler, we’ll go through the main things you need to master when perfecting and improving processes, such as: